Maggie Smith, scene-stealing actor famed for Harry Potter and 'Downton Abbey,' dies at 89

 From 2010, she was the acid-tongued Violet Crawley, Dowager Countess of Grantham, in hit TV period drama " Downton Abbey," a role that won her legions of fans, three Emmy Awards, a Golden Globe and a host of other awards nominations.

+But she chafed at television fame.
+When the show's run ended in 2016, Smith said she was relieved.
+“It’s freedom," she told The Associated Press.

+“Not until ‘Downton Abbey’ was I well-known or stopped in the street and asked for one of those terrible photographs," she said.

-She continued acting well into her 80s, in films such a 2022 big-screen spinoff “Downton Abbey: A New Era” and 2023 release "The Miracle Club."
+She continued acting well into her 80s, in films including the big-screen spinoff to “Downton Abbey” in 2019, its 2022 sequel “Downton Abbey: A New Era” and 2023 release "The Miracle Club."

 Smith had a reputation for being difficult, and sometimes upstaging others.